rangle/ngCourse2/handout/06-change-detection.md

 Change detecion has changed in a big way between the old version of Angular and the new one.
 In Angular 1, the framework kept a long list of watchers (one for every property bound to our templates) that needed to be checked everytime a digest cycle was started.
 This was called *dirty checking* and it was the only change detection strategy available.

-Because by default Angular 1 implemented two way data binding, the flow of changes was pretty much chaotic, models were able to change directives, directives were able to change models, directive were able to change another directives and models were able to change another models.
+Because by default Angular 1 implemented two way data binding, the flow of changes was pretty much chaotic, models were able to change directives, directives were able to change models, directives were able to change other directives and models were able to change other models.

-In Angular 2, **the flow of information is unidirectional**, even when using `ngModel` to implemente two way data binding, that is only syntactic sugar on top of unidrectional flow.
+In Angular 2, **the flow of information is unidirectional**, even when using `ngModel` to implement two way data binding, which is only syntactic sugar on top of the unidrectional flow.
 In this new version of the framework, our code is responsible for updating the models.
-Angular is only going to be responsible to reflect those changes in the components and the DOM by means of the change detection.
+Angular is only responsible for reflecting those changes in the components and the DOM by means of the change detection.

 _Change detection responsabilities_
 ![File Structure](images/change-detection.jpg)